codedbykishore/mystery-versal/README.md

 **A Collaborative Cross-Community Puzzle Hunt for Reddit**

 Mystery Versal is a revolutionary collaborative puzzle hunt game built on Reddit's Devvit platform that transforms how communities work together.
-Players unite across 9 different Reddit communities (r/Math, r/History, r/Codes, r/Science, r/Geography, r/Chemistry, r/Biology, r/Linguistics, r/Art) to solve interconnected puzzles, unlock new challenges, and reveal a final mystery message.
+Players embark on a cosmic journey across 9 different Reddit communities (r/Math, r/History, r/Codes, r/Science, r/Geography, r/Chemistry, r/Biology, r/Linguistics, r/Art) to solve interconnected puzzles, unlock new challenges, and reveal a final mystery message.

 The game features real-time global progress sharing where every solved puzzle benefits the entire Reddit community - when ANY player solves a puzzle, it unlocks for EVERYONE worldwide within 5 seconds.
 This creates a truly collaborative gaming experience that spans multiple subreddits, with no competition, only cooperation.

-Built with React, TypeScript, Express, and Framer Motion on the Devvit platform, Mystery Versal creates an immersive space-themed experience where each Reddit community is represented as a unique planet in a cosmic puzzle hunt with stunning 60fps animations, intuitive interactive planet system, and real-time collaboration through optimistic UI updates.
+Built with React, TypeScript, Express, and Framer Motion on the Devvit platform, Mystery Versal creates an immersive space-themed experience where each Reddit community is represented as a unique planet in a cosmic puzzle grid with stunning 60fps animations, intuitive interactive planet system, and real-time collaboration through optimistic UI updates.

 When all 9 puzzles are solved, the complete message is revealed: **"KNOWLEDGE IS POWER, SCATTERED ACROSS MANY MINDS, UNITED IN PURPOSE"** - embodying Reddit's collaborative spirit.